WallyZhao/Object-Oriented-Programming-Notes/lesson4.md

 ### Encapsulation: Information hiding, restricting the access to the classes/objects' attributes

 ### Inheritance: WHen an object or a class is based on another class that is already created
-  * Single - A parent class
+  * Single - A child class inheriting from a parent class
-  * Multiple - Multiple parent classes
+  * Multiple - A child class inheriting from multiple parent classes
-  * Multilevel -
+  * Multilevel - Also known as multi-generational (subclass inheriting from another subclass)

 ### Polymorphism: A method that can be used across different classes that is depend on the parameters